From rising star to retirement — a footballer’s guide to wealth, family & future planning

 We make the difference.
 Talk to us: 0333 004 4488 | hello@brabners.com

-Renowned for a variety of high-end work across the men’s and women’s games — ranging from advising on the acquisition of football clubs in administration to acting for prominent public figures in crisis management matters and advising on transfers, player contracts and football regulations — our football law experts add value, speak your language and dare to address the new legal challenges you face.
+Everyone involved in the game needs specialist legal advisors who truly understand this dynamic environment.
+Football has highly demanding commercial, operational and reputational needs and getting compliance wrong comes with immense risk.
+We understand the pressures of the football calendar and provide efficient, pragmatic advice when timing matters most.
+Renowned for a variety of high-end work across the men’s and women’s games — ranging from advising on the acquisition of football clubs in administration to acting for prominent public figures in reputational and crisis management matters and supporting on transfers, player contracts and football regulations — our experts add value, provide peace of mind and speak your language.

-To explore how our team can help you to navigate a fast‑evolving industry, call 0333 004 4488, email hello@brabners.com or complete our contact form.
+Discover more about our core services for football below.
+To explore how our team can help you to navigate a fast‑evolving industry, call 0333 004 4488, email hello@brabners.com or send us a message.

 “One of the top dogs in the sports sector.”